jestjs/jest/website/versioned_docs/version-22.3/SnapshotTesting.md

 you should be aware of, and guidelines you should follow, in order to use them effectively.

-### 1. Treat snapshots as first-Class citizens
+### 1. Treat snapshots as code

 Commit snapshots and review them as part of your regular code review process.
-This implies treating snapshots as you would any other type of test, or code for that matter, in your project.
+This means treating snapshots as you would any other type of test or code in your project.

-Ensure that your snapshots are _very_ readable by keeping them focused, short, and using tools that enforce these stylistic conventions.
+Ensure that your snapshots are readable by keeping them focused, short, and by using tools that enforce these stylistic conventions.

 As mentioned previously, Jest uses [`pretty-format`](https://yarnpkg.com/en/package/pretty-format) to make